Superior Data for Superior Research

 Sanger Sequencing is a cost-effective method for determining the nucleotide sequence of DNA.
 GENEWIZ Sanger sequencing services are award-winning, providing high-quality results, industry-leading customer service and fast turnaround times at competitive prices.
 GENEWIZ from Azenta Life Sciences is the partner of choice for academic, pharmaceutical, GLP, biotechnology, and government institutions around the world.

-We are well-equipped to handle DNA sequencing of all complexities including single tube, high-throughput, direct bacterial colony, glycerol stock, CLIA, or GLP DNA sequencing projects.
+We are well-equipped to handle DNA sequencing of all complexities including single tube, high-throughput, direct bacterial colony, glycerol stock, Regulatory, or GLP DNA sequencing projects.
 Our mission is to eliminate bottlenecks, improve productivity, and advance your research progress.

 Sanger Sequencing for Purified Templates